Rose Scott

-Rose Scott (8 October 1847 – 20 April 1925) was an Australian women's rights activist who advocated for women's suffrage and universal suffrage in New South Wales at the turn-of-the twentieth century.
+Rose Scott (8 October 1847 – 20 April 1925) was an Australian women's rights activist who advocated for women's suffrage and was a womanuniversal suffrage in New South Wales at the turn-of-the twentieth century.
 She founded the Women's Political Education League in 1902 which campaigned successfully to raise the age of consent to sixteen.

 Early life

 Scott was the daughter of Helenus Scott (1802–1879) and Sarah Ann Scott (née Rusden) aka Saranna, the fifth of eight children, and a granddaughter of Helenus Scott (1760–1821), a Scottish physician.
 Her cousins were the naturalists Harriet Morgan (née Scott) and Helena Scott.
 She was educated at home with her closest sister Augusta.
 From an early age, Rose Scott was influenced by injustices she perceived towards women in history and literature such as Joan of Arc and Katherina Minola in The Taming of the Shrew.

 Women's rights work

 Scott was essentially an individualist, but not a dogmatic one, and may be described as an adherent to the liberalism of John Stuart Mill.
 She was utilitarian in outlook, a free trader, pacifistically inclined and strongly in favour of women's rights.

 In 1882, Scott began to hold a weekly salon in her Sydney home.
 Through these meetings, she became well known amongst politicians, judges, philanthropists, writers and poets.
 In 1889, she helped to found the Women's Literary Society, which grew into the Womanhood Suffrage League of New South Wales in 1891.
-Speaking at committee meetings gave her confidence, and she eventually became an accomplished public speaker.
 In April 1892 she participated in a public debate with fellow suffragist Eliza Ashton on Ashton's controversial views on marriage.

-Scott's mother died in 1896, and she was left with a home and sufficient income for her needs.
-Her interest in votes for women led to much study of the position of women in the community, and she found that young girls were working in shops from 8 a.m. to 9 p.m. on ordinary days, and until 11 p.m. on Saturdays.
-Some of these girls were asked to come to her house on Saturday and describe the conditions in which they worked, and there leading politicians such as Bernhard Wise, William Holman, W. M. Hughes and Thomas Bavin met and discussed the drafting of the bill that eventually became the early closing act of 1899.